 For men in Los Angeles who decide to not undergo active surveillance and undergo treatment options with curative intent (with surgery or radiation therapy) their entire prostate is treated, even if they have disease limited to only one segment of their prostate.
 For example, if a man is noted to have cancer only in the right lobe of his prostate current standard techniques, whether they include surgery or radiation therapy or brachytherapy, both the right and left lobes will be treated.
 The reason for this has been that there has been no reliable way to identify the exact extent and location of the prostate carcinoma.
 In order to not undertreat a patient, most patients with focal disease are being over-treated, as their entire prostate gland will undergo radiation therapy or surgery.

-Focal therapy treatment provides an exciting new alternative for patients with focal disease (disease localized to only limited segments of their prostate).
+Prostate preservation treatment such as Focal therapy provides an exciting new alternative for patients with focal disease (disease localized to only limited segments of their prostate).
 Given the advent of advanced prostate imaging (such as dynamic perfusion prostate MRI studies), new prostate biopsy techniques (patient friendly prostate biopsy) and cancer mapping techniques that are now available from the Prostate Cancer Institute of LA, we are now able to reliably identify the extent of disease in the prostate and determine the location of the prostate cancer in most men.